abbasudo/laravel-purity/index.md

   InFilter::class,
 ],
 ```

 ### Custom Filters
 Create custom filter class by this command:

 ```sh
 php artisan make:filter EqualFilter
 ```

 this will generate a filter class in `Filters` directory. by default all classes defined in `Filters` directory are loaded into the package. you can chage scan folder location in purity config file.

 ```php
 // configs/purity.php

 'custom_filters_location' => app_path('Filters'),
 ```

 ### Silent Exceptions
-By default the package silences it own exceptions (not sql exceptions). to change that behavior change `silent` index to `false` in config file.
+By default, the package silences it own exceptions (not sql exceptions). to change that behavior change `silent` index to `false` in config file.

 ```php
 // configs/purity.php

 'silent' => false,
 ```

 ## Queries and javascript examples
 This section is a guide for front-end developers who want to use an API that uses this package.
 ### Avalable Filters